giantswarm/docs/src/content/basics/nodepools/index.md

   nodes, it cannot be unassigned from that cluster.
 It will remain assigned even if there are no more node pools using that availability zone.

-  - **Example:** The master node is in availibility zone A. Node pool 1 uses availibility zones B and C. Node pool 2 uses availibility zone D. With A, B, C, and D, the limit of four availability zones assigned is reached.
+  - **Example:** The master node is in availability zone A. Node pool 1 uses availability zones B and C. Node pool 2 uses availability zone D. With A, B, C, and D, the limit of four availability zones assigned is reached.
 New node pools of this cluster can only use these four availability zones.

 - Clusters without worker nodes (= without node pools) cannot be considered fully functional.
 In order to have all